osalvador/tePLSQL/README.md

 You can see `ORA-01476: divisor is equal to zero ORA-06512: at line 2` means that in the second line of the `### Processed template ###` code you have the error.

+The exception message will be append into the tePLSQL buffer.
+This helps you to find where the exception is occurred. tePLSQL trunc the buffer at maximum 500 characters to prevent the exception message is truncated in long templates.

 ####Syntax error
 Rendering this template:
 ```